 - Ohio residents who are former Prisoners of War

 Additional permits are required for each type of wildlife hunted.
-These are the costs for special permits as of July 2017:
+These are the costs for special permits for the 2018-2019 season:

 - Either-sex deer: $24 adults and $12 youth (resident and nonresident), $12 seniors (resident only)